 To help explain, a non-profit’s business plan could bring to light the fact that they need to diversify their monetary resources.
 The strategic plan may then deal with how the non-profit will diversify its assets, perhaps by expanding their individual donor base, after which they may try to establish how that may occur.
 This could happen through establishing an annual donation marketing campaign.
 The strategic plan can also determine how that plan can be sustained, perhaps by figuring out the cost of staffing the campaign on a continuing basis.

 Starting up a non-profit is exciting, but you need thoughtful planning and execution to get it right.
 Non-profits have a lot of the same needs as traditional, for-profit businesses.
 This includes the need for a strong business plan.

 Sooner or later, you’re going to realize that your non-profit needs a business plan.
 It could be that a trusted advisor or a possible board member has requested to see a business plan or has suggested that you write one.
 Maybe your organization just received a large donation and you need to strategize how to use those funds or a potential donor has asked to see a business plan before donating to a major project.
 Or, in the very best case, you simply want to better manage, prioritize, schedule tasks, review your performance, or improve your accountability.

 Once you’ve finalized your business plan, you have a clear, living document that can be constantly referred to in order to help guide your organization's future.
 In actuality, you should refer back to it every month to continue optimizing your management and your plan.

 If you need help with your non-profit business plan, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.